sww1235/connection-diagram-manager/file-format.md

 minimum_rail_length_unit = <str>

-# will extend rail so there are no partial holes
+# extend rail so there are no partial holes
 no_partial_holes = <bool>

 # distance between top center_line and origin